 18.11.1916.
 Bert, (John Ousley’s (1856) son) was one of the first to enlist.

 2. Elizabeth Tamson Ousley.
 Born 1884.
 Died 1907 aged 22

 At the Morgue yesterday the district coroner (Dr Cole) opened an inquest in connection with the death of a single woman named Elizabeth Ousley, which occurred at Canterbury on July 1st.
 William John Ousley, of Albert Park, identified deceased as his sister.
 Dr Mothson, Government pathologist, who conducted the post mortem examination, said that deceased had died after giving birth to a child.
 He thought from what he saw, that deceased had very probably not received proper treatment.
 The inquest was adjourned until Saturday morning

 3. Elsie Maude Ousley 1887.
 In 1912 she married Thomas William Perrin.

-4. Bertie Clemens Ousley 1890- 26 Aug 1952 aged 62.
-Bertie was a blacksmith like his father, and lived with his parents in Hare street Echuca.
-Joined the 9th Light horse regiment and sailed for Egypt on the HMAT Karroo 11th Feb 1915.
+4. Bertie Clemens Ousley 1890 died 26 Aug 1952 aged 62.
+Bertie was a blacksmith like his father, and lived with his parents (John William 1856 and Helen Rae) in Hare street Echuca.
+He joined the 9th Light horse regiment O/no 463 and sailed for Egypt on the HMAT Karroo 11th Feb 1915.
 He was then 25 and single.
 He was wounded at Gallipoli and spent time in St David’s hospital Malta, then sent back to the front.
 He returned home 10th July 1919.
+Private Ousley

 Robert and Ella had five children.